boostorg/website-v2/docs/storybook.md

 ### How the protection works

 - `/storybook/` - served by `StorybookView` (in `core/views.py`), decorated with `@staff_member_required`.
 Non-staff users are redirected to login.
 - `/pattern-library/` - gated by `PatternLibraryStaffMiddleware` (in `core/middleware.py`).
 Non-authenticated requests are redirected to login; authenticated non-staff get 403.
+The render endpoint itself (`render_pattern_api`, in django-pattern-library) is `@csrf_exempt` - it only renders template context, so staff authorization is the actual security boundary, not a CSRF token.
-- The Storybook JS (running in the browser) calls `/pattern-library/render/` with the session cookie from the existing login session, so renders work transparently for staff users.
+- The Storybook JS (running in the browser) calls the pattern-library API with the session cookie from the existing login session, so renders work transparently for staff users - this relies on `storybook-django` being pinned to `1.0.0` or later, which sends `credentials: 'same-origin'` (earlier versions used `credentials: 'omit'` and never sent the cookie at all).

 ---